 Once you sign up, your driving habits will be monitored for four to six months.
 Throughout the driving period, you will get regular updates from Nationwide.
 These updates will include your current estimated discount and suggestions for ways to improve your driving habits, which could increase your discount.
 Once the initial period has been completed, you will be advised that you can delete the app or return the device in the prepaid envelope provided.

-SmartRide monitors several different aspects of your driving behavior that are commonly associated with your overall risk of getting in an accident.
+SmartRide monitors five aspects of your driving behavior that are commonly associated with your overall risk of getting in an accident.
 These include: